 - Plan seed orders for starting seed indoors and get seed ordered right away.

 - Start seeds of cabbage and hardy lettuces indoors.
-When they are about 4 inches tall set them out in the garden under plastic milk jug cloches and harden them off.
+When they are about 4 inches (10cm) tall set them out in the garden under plastic milk jug cloches or portable plastic tunnel and harden them off.

 - Harden-off cool-weather transplants: cabbage, broccoli started indoors last month or early this month.